 Your master thesis work is performed at a space technology company, space organisation, or academic department, in Kiruna or other parts of the world.

-Students who have completed the program have continued with research studies or continued within the space industry or within space organisations.
+The program attracts ambitious students with high academic performance.
+Students who have completed the program have continued with research studies or continued within space industry or space organisations.

-There is a shortage of engineers within the space industry in the western hemisphere.
 Space activity is often to a high degree international.
-Some of the major European space players are ESA, DLR and EADS/Astrium.
+Some of the major European space players are ESA, DLR, CNES and EADS/Astrium.
 In Sweden major players are SSC, OHB Sweden AB, RUAG Space AB, and Omnisys Instruments.

-Successful completion of a basic engineering program or a Bachelor´s degree with a minimum of 180 ECTS in the areas of space technology, aerospace, aeronautics, mechatronics, space physics, physics, electronics, mechanics or equivalent.
-Course work at university level must include electronics or mechanics, and a minimum of 22.5 ECTS in mathematics at university level is required.
-Course work must include linear algebra, multivariable calculus and ordinary differential equations.
+Successful completion of an Academic degree with a minimum of 180 higher education credits in the areas of space technology, aerospace, aeronautics, mechatronics, space physics, physics, electronics, mechanics or equivalent.
+Courses at university level in electronics or mechanics, as well as at least 22.5 credits in mathematics at university level are required.
+The mathematics skills must include linear algebra, multivariable calculus and ordinary differential equations.

-Documented skills in English language.More information about English language requirements»
+Good knowledge in English, equivalent to English 6More information about English language requirements

 The selection procedure is based on academic qualifications, quality and quantity aspects